 The Geology Department welcomes all students regardless of their previous academic background.

-The Geology Department offers three courses at the introductory level that survey the processes and materials of the Earth on which we live.
+The Geology Department offers four courses at the introductory level that survey the processes and materials of the Earth on which we live.

-- GEOL 111 (Principles of Geology) introduces you to the dynamic nature of the solid earth.
+- GEOL 111 (Plant Earth: Introduction to Geology) introduces you to the dynamic nature of the solid earth.
 It covers the crust, mantle and core, plate tectonics, earth seismicity, volcanos, and mountain belts, drawing information from the record preserved in rocks.

 - GEOL 112 (Surficial Earth Dynamics: Climate, Environment, and Life) surveys the Earth’s surface environments, examining how the lithosphere, biosphere, atmosphere and hydrosphere interact to make the earth habitable and to modulate the climate.